NIH Closes Review of ALS Imaging Grant R01 NS082304 with “No Findings” — Declines to State Whether Final Progress Report (RPPR) Was Reviewed

 The memorandum is dated January 2, 2019 (corrected from 2018).

-The materials below are presented to allow direct review of the administrative record.
+The documents are presented for direct review of the administrative record.

 Exhibit 1 — NIH Memorandum (January 2, 2019)